xxnuo/open-webui-lite/README.md

 #### Changes:

-- Remove database dependencies
+- Add SQLite database support
-- Remove Redis dependencies
+- Remove Postgres database dependencies

 > You can support [knox's](https://github.com/knoxchat/open-webui-rust) backend development if you find it useful.